FarronF/limerick-council-meetings/meetings/2017/06/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 15th May 2017.md

 Raheen, Castletroy and Newcastle West.

- In relation to the activation of land, four sites had been submitted to the Department under--- 4
+ In relation to the activation of land, four sites had been submitted to the Department under
+---
+4

 the Local Infrastructure Housing Activation Fund Scheme with a view to the State providing